QAcoder1/QAcoder1/README.md

 - 👋 Hi, I’m @QAcoder1
 - 👀 I’m interested in developing my skill
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on new functions
+- 💞️ I’m looking to collaborate on learning  new functions
 - 📫 How to reach me ...

 <!---